 Critic #2: BECI’s author misread a working paper and arbitrarily decided the ratio of electrical opex to mining revenues was “65%”

-Initially, BECI’s author applied his flawed interpretation the above economic theory literally and assumed that 100% of mining revenues were spent on electricity, ie. that no profit was ever made.
+Initially, BECI’s author applied his flawed interpretation the above economic theory literally and assumed that 100% of mining revenues were spent on electricity.

-I pointed out that modern 16nm ASIC miners are in fact mining many more bitcoins than the cost of electricity.
-He realized something was wrong in his model, so in his “final release” he attempted to find the fraction of mining revenues spent on electricity.
+I pointed out that 16nm ASIC miners are spending a small fraction (~15%) of mining revenues on electricity.
+He realized his assumption was seriously wrong, so in his “final release” he made a first attempt to find the fraction of mining revenues spent on electricity.
 He found and quoted an SSRN working paper by Tomaso Aste:

 “Tomaso Aste (2016) […] implies that the average costs of mining are closer to 55 percent of the available miner income.
 Aste, however, doesn’t provide many details along with his estimate.
 To be on the conservative side, the average cost percentage used to calculate the Index is set at 65 percent”